Azure/azure-quickstart-templates/dsc-extension-azure-automation-pullserver/README.md

 For more information on Azure Automation DSC, please see the following: <a href="http://aka.ms/DSCLearnMore" target="_blank">Azure Automation DSC Overview</a>

+<b>DISCLAIMER:</b> This template does not create a new VM, it only includes what is necessary to create/update a DSC VM Extension for an existing VM.
+The contents of this template can be leveraged as part of a VM creation template, either by nesting, or copying/pasting the relevant template metadata.

 Below are the parameters that the template expects:

 | Name   | Description    |